Hypercall/Gepard/README.md

 ## The Gepard anti-cheat

-The gepard anti-cheat is made of one dll which hooks windows api's and blocks loading of dlls through a TLS callback.
+The gepard anti-cheat is made of one dll which hooks windows APIs and blocks loading of dlls through a TLS callback.
 The special feature of this anti-cheat was the additional packet encryption for game developers.

 ## The bypass